hariprasd/cool-bookmarklets/README.md

 ```

 - Copy this code and Goto the Bookmark section of your browser
-- Crate a bookmark with this as the URL (you should have known how to do it:)
+- Create a bookmark with this as the URL (you should have known how to do it:)
 - Give whatever the name you want & Save it

 ### Booomm Done, That's All folks 🦾